mawinkler/playground-one/docs/index.md

     The Playground One is continuously under construction!
     The capabilities and contents are therefore to be enjoyed with caution and can change at any time.

-## Major Updates

-02/01/2024

-- Playground One in a Box - The Playground One Container<br>
-  The Playgrond One Container allows you to use the playground on any container engine hosted either on `arm64` or `amd64` from within a containerized environment not affecting your system.

-01/23/2024

-- Playground One starts to support Intel and M1+ MacOS as host platform.

-01/16/2024

-- Playground One starts to support AKS and V1CS on Azure.

-12/19/2023

-- Automated Vision One Container Security deployment with EKS EC2 and Fargate Profiles.

-11/14/2023

-- Deep Security integrated for use in migration scenarios.

-10/27/2023

-- EKS Fargate & EKS Calico on EC2 operational.

-10/10/2023

-- Playground One goes public.

-08/07/2023

-- Initial release.

 ## Requirements

 The Playground One is designed to work on these platforms: